Holiday From Myself (1934 film)

 The film's sets were designed by the art directors Willi Herrmann and Hans Kuhnert.
 It was partly shot on location in Lower Saxony.
 Deppe himself directed a remake of the film in 1952.

 Plot

-A stressed American millionaire is advised by his Doctor to take a rest cure in the German countryside.
-The tycoon is so impressed that he buys an estate and turns it into a resort where other businessmen can take holidays from their normal lives.
+A stressed American millionaire is advised by his doctor to take some downtime and rest in the German countryside.
+The tycoon is so impressed that he buys an estate and turns it into a resort where other businessmen can take holidays from their stressful lives.
 In the process he falls in love with the estate's former owner.